-Statement of purpose, vita/resume, and letters of recommendation consistent with goals of the program, GRE score of 300 or above and a GPA of 3.0 on a 4.0 scale are needed for regular admission.
+A statement of purpose, vita/resume and letters of recommendation consistent with goals of the program, GRE score of 300 or above and a GPA of 3.0 on a 4.0 scale are needed for regular admission.

-Applicants to the on-campus program are encouraged to complete their applications by January 15 for admission the following fall semester.
+Applicants to the on-campus program are encouraged to complete their applications by December 15 for admission the following fall semester.
 Note that a prior graduate degree or educator certification is NOT required for admission to our on-campus EdS or PhD degree programs.

-Applicants to the distance learning program are encouraged to complete their applications by April 15.
-Statement of purpose, vita/resume and letters of recommendation consistent with goals of the program, GRE score of 300 or above and a GPA of 3.0 on a 4.0 scale are needed for regular admission.
+Applicants to the distance learning program are encouraged to complete their applications by April 1.
+A statement of purpose, vita/resume and letters of recommendation consistent with goals of the program, GRE score of 300 or above and a GPA of 3.0 on a 4.0 scale are needed for regular admission.

 - two years of acceptable educational experience,